SamueleGerminiani/usm-t/MANUAL.md

 This section covers the initial setup of the miner's files and default configuration within the USM-T framework.

 ### 2.1.
 Create the Miner's Directory Structure

+You can create the necessary directory structure manually or by using the provided `scripts/createMiner.sh <miner_name>` script.
+This script will generate a basic template for your miner, which you can then customize.

 First, create a new directory for your miner under `/miners/tools/`.
 The name of this directory will be used as the miner's identifier.